Remote Sea of Japan islands are worlds away from modern Japan

 Part of the Daisen-Oki National Park and recognized as a UNESCO Global Geo Park since 2013, only four of the almost 200 Oki Islands are inhabited.
-Offering some of Japan's most unexpected seascapes, the islands are an ideal spot for watersports, sightseeing and hiking.
+The islands are an ideal spot for watersports, sightseeing and hiking.

 Access to the Oki Islands is restricted to car, ferry and air.
 If traveling by ferry, you can bring your car with you.